Shopify/ruby-lsp/jekyll/editors.markdown

+---
+layout: default
+title: Editors
+nav_order: 60
+---

 # Editors

 This file contains community driven instructions on how to set up the Ruby LSP in editors other than VS Code.
 For VS Code, use the official [Ruby LSP extension](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp).

-> [!NOTE]
+{: .note }
 > Some Ruby LSP features may be unavailable or limited due to incomplete implementations of the Language Server
 > Protocol, such as dynamic feature registration, or [file watching](https://github.com/Shopify/ruby-lsp/issues/1456).

 If you need to select particular features to enable or disable, see [`vscode/package.json`](vscode/package.json) for the full list.

-**IMPORTANT NOTE FOR ALL EDITORS**
+{: .important }

-The command to launch the language server might depend on which editor and version manager combination you are using.
+> The command to launch the language server might depend on which editor and version manager combination you are using.
-In order to work properly, the Ruby LSP must be launched with the Ruby version being used by the project you are working on and with the correct Bundler environment set.
+> In order to work properly, the Ruby LSP must be launched with the Ruby version being used by the project you are working
+> on and with the correct Bundler environment set.

 If you normally launch your editor from the terminal in a shell session where the Ruby environment is already activated, then you can probably just use `ruby-lsp` as the command.